 Inpatient Unit Visiting

-Alternative ways for staying in touch can be arranged if any of the above situations affect you or if you find you are unable to visit at any time for any reason.
+Alternative ways for staying in touch can be arranged if this affects you or if you find you are unable to visit at any time for any reason.
 Please do speak to a member of the nursing team who will be happy to coordinate this for you.

-If you have had a positive test within the last 90 days, please show the staff confirmation of your result and the quick test will not be needed.
+- If you have had a positive test within the last 90 days, please show the staff confirmation of your result and the lateral flow test will not be needed.

-Where the patient has a condition such as dementia, autism or learning disability for example, the nurse will take time to discuss the patients individual needs with you.
+- Where the patient has a condition such as dementia, autism or learning disability for example, more open visiting can be arranged and the nurses will take time to discuss the patients individual needs with you.

-Please use the call-aid button in the bedroom if you need assistance, support or have any queries; this will help keep everyone safe by maintaining strict social distancing on the unit.
+- Please use the call-aid button in the bedroom if you need assistance, support or have any queries; this will help keep everyone safe.

-All the staff at East Lancs Hospice thank you for your patience and support during these difficult times.
+All the staff at East Lancs Hospice thank you for your patience and support as we ease out of these difficult times